Please Wait The server is building the Menu System

 How do I identify my model so I know what to download?

-You may see examples demonstrating that here on the top of the board, and here on the back.
-This model number is important to know so you can match it with a “Switch Board Installation Guide” listed on the ‘Downloads’ page.
+This model number is important to know so you can match it with a "Switch Board Installation Guide".

 How hard is it to install the Switch Board?

 If you have worked with surface mount components it is extremely easy to do.
-If you have not, then you may struggle as it’s very fine based solder work.
+If you have not, then you may struggle as it's very fine based solder work.
 Depending on your PlayStation model, you will generally be required to cut at least three (3) traces on the mainboard.
-You will also be required to scratch the soldermask (tenting) with a knife off of some vias and then solder to them.
-Here is an example of a professional install which was done by Matt of Cybdyn Systems.
+You will also be required to scratch the soldermask off of vias (tenting) with a knife and then solder to the vias.

 Can I send you my mainboard so you can do it for me?